Arizona property in the Greater Phoenix Area dropped, on average, close to

 This is a mandatory charge and it covers the use of several sizable centers with gyms, libraries, swimming pools and hobby workshops as well as many associations and clubs.

 The development of Sun City began in the early sixties.
 It now stands at 22,000 homes with a population close to forty thousand.
 There are eleven golf courses; three are private and eight are public at which homeowners can play for a reduced rate.
 Properties generally are detached homes and patio or duplex style condos.

 Condos are governed by Home Owners Associations (HOAs) comprising 20 or so residences on average.
 HOA fees are typically $200 per month.
 This covers common area maintenance, sewage, water and building envelope fire insurance (excluding contents).
 There is usually a board of directors and they administer matters such as maintenance and architectural control.

-Of course there will some improvement and furnishing costs.
-However, it’s hard to imagine prices going any lower so any price rises will help cover these costs.
+Of course there are usually improvement and furnishing costs.
+However, it’s hard to imagine medium term Arizona property prices going any lower so any price rise will help cover these costs.

 still bargains to be had, but it’s best to actually look around the area.
 There

 are still some bank owned properties and homes for sale by owner.

 Return to Home Page

 includes links to new articles on retirement planning at this website and other